Marioegidio/hot-cool/README.md

 The Temperature Handler Function is written in pure JavaScript and exploits the _mqtt_ JavaScript library to communicate on the "iot/devices/conditioner", "iot/devices/thermostat" and "iot/devices/tablet" topics the invocation of the function.
 The JavaScript code is [here](src/nuclio_functions/temperatureHandlerMqtt-nuclio.js)

 The function is deployed using the Docker compose specifics for Nuclio.
 This is achieved by define a new yaml file that declares all functions specifications and source code.
-The source code of the function (the JavaScript code) is encoded in base64 and copied in the attribute "functionSourceCode",  moreover, is defined a new trigger on the mqtt protocol that allows to automatically invoke the function when a new message is coming on the topic "iot/sensors/temperature".
+The source code of the function (the JavaScript code) is encoded in base64 and copied in the attribute "functionSourceCode",  moreover, is defined a new trigger on the mqtt protocol that allows to automatically call the function when a new message is coming on the topic "iot/sensors/temperature".
 Since the functions exploits the mqtt in the "commands" attribute is added the command to install on Node.js the mqtt (npm install mqtt).

 ```yaml
 metadata: